-Sourdough Creek Campground is located at MP 147.5 of Richardson Highway near the shores of the Gulkana River.
+Sourdough Creek Campground is located at milepost (MP) 147.5 of Richardson Highway near the shores of the Gulkana River.
 The campground has 42 camp sites, including 4 accessible and 2 walk-in sites.
 The facility is equipped with outhouses, water, picnic tables, boat launch, and fire rings, and includes the collection of fees by an employee or agent of the BLM.
 In addition to recreational vehicle (RV) and tent recreational camping opportunities, the campground provides access to the Gulkana WSR.
 Visitors embarking on float trips use the boat launch as a put-in and take-out point, as well as jet boat users in the river corridor.
-Reasonable visitor protection is provided to ensure a safe and secure environment for all users.
-This campsite supports activities such as recreational fishing from the bank, subsistence hunting access for caribou and moose, berry picking, and trapping.
-Information and interpretive materials enhance the hiking trails available at the site, and handicapped accessible fishing ramps and trails provide a worthwhile experience for all.
+This campsite supports activities such as recreational fishing from the bank, subsistence hunting access, berry picking, and trapping.
+Information and interpretive materials enhance the hiking trails available at the site, and accessible fishing ramps and trails provide a worthwhile experience for all.
 Peak visitation for the campground and boat launch begins Memorial Day and generally slows down as the salmon fishing subsides in late July.
 Current fees for the campground are \$15 for drive-in sites and \$6 for walk-in sites.

 Image 3.
-Sourdough Creek Campground sign
+Sourdough Creek Campground entrance